Radew-lab-pixel/holbertonschool-shell/permissions/README.md

 Execute permission to owner, group and other users ( chmod a+x hello instead of chmod o+x hello,  chmod u+x,g+x,o+x hello , chmod 777 hello )
-Execute execute permission only to other users ( chmod 007 hello ) Script for permission of -rwxr-x-wx  ( chmod 753 hello) Copy mode from reference file ( chmod --reference=olleh hello )
+Execute execute permission only to other users ( chmod 007 hello ) Script for permission of -rwxr-x-wx  ( chmod 753 hello) Copy mode from reference file ( chmod --reference=olleh hello ) Execute permissions only to current subdirectories ( chmod a+X ./)